 Can ex-nuptial or illegitimate children inherit?

-Status of children legislation throughout Australia (see statutes and links listed at the end) makes illegitimate children equal in status to legitimate children.
+Status of children legislation throughout Australia (see statutes and links listed below) makes illegitimate children equal in status to legitimate children.
 The effect is that ex-nuptial children have the same rights of inheritance under succession law as legitimate children and are entitled to inherit.
 Their legal status is not dependent upon whether their father and mother were married when they were born.

 An example of status of children legislation is from the Tasmanian Status of Children Act 1974 which states in section 3, ‘All children to be of equal status’ that: